PaulHBartley/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 2. A specified [Resource Compartment](https://www.hl7.org/fhir/compartmentdefinition.html)
 3. Whole system interactions (e.g., querying against a search parameter shared by all Resources)

-In this challenge, we will be querying for Resource instances using Resource-type level interactions (1).
+In this challenge, you will be querying for Resource instances using Resource-type level interactions (1).

 ### Searching with `GET`